svanderburg/dysnomia/README.md

 * `echo`.
 Mereley echos the parameters and environment variables used during activation or deactivation.
 Useful for debugging purposes.
-* `process`.
-Wraps a process inside a [systemd](http://www.freedesktop.org/wiki/Software/systemd) or init.d job and activates or deactivates it.
+* `process` starts a process that daemonizes and terminates a process by using its corresponding PID file
-* `wrapper`.
-Wraps the `bin/wrapper` activation script inside the component into a [systemd](http://www.freedesktop.org/wiki/Software/systemd) or init.d job and activates or deactivates it.
+* `wrapper` delegates the execution of activities to the `bin/wrapper` executable that is bundled with a component

 To deploy running processes (e.g. system or application services, such microservices) you Dysnomia offers a number of plugins that use a variety